 I have always lived by a number of personal mottos.
 One of them is: “all you need is passion, personality and persistence”, and I have learnt over time that persistence is the one strength most important to achieving your goals and one that will always, most certainly, pay off.
 Persistence is a quality asset too.
+But how do you become persistent?
 There’s no substitute for getting up again and again after failure.

 I’m the sort of person who never gives up.
 I think it’s because I have vision and my faith in my goals is so strong it ensures I take the next steps to achieving them, until they are finally conquered.
 I’ve had a number of projects on the go lately (going on and on and on) for which persistence has been the key to getting through.

 Pressing on, even though I often feel like quitting, isn’t easy of course, especially not with all the distractions and challenges around me.
 But being persistent also, usually, gets me much more than what I was after.

 It takes patience, vision, motivation, adaptability and some passion of course.
 I urge you to be the one to persevere, so here are some points I’d like to share with you to help you push forward:

 Know where you are going, have vision and focus on your goals.
 When you know this, it makes everything easier to achieve and your persistence will provide you with the strength to carry on.
 Persistence is not about hanging onto the past.
 It comes from a vision of the future so compelling you’d do anything to make it happen.
 Work out your action steps to get there.
 If you don’t know where you are going you will end up nowhere.
 (Read: Starting over again)